northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 You can also use `conda activate <yourenvironmentname>/`, though you may have to initilize conda first with `conda init`, and `conda activate` is not availble for all versions of the anaconda modules availble on Discovery.

-:::{note}
-when using `--prefix` to create your environment you will need to have a forward slash at the end of your environment name when activating the environment.
+:::{note} when using `--prefix` to create your environment you will need to have a forward slash at the end of your environment name when activating the environment.
 If you are trying to activate your environment from a location other than the `--prefix` directory location you will have to run `source activate` with the whole path i.e., `source activate /work/<groupname>/<username>/<yourenvironmentname>`.
 :::

-You will notice that once your conda environment is activated your command line prompt has been modified with the full path of the environment, e.g.,
+You will notice that once your conda environment is activated your command line prompt has been modified with the full path of the environment.
 :::{code-block} bash
 (/work/<groupname>/<username>/newconda2) [username@c2001 dirname]$
 :::